 During those years, the family-owned organization has gone through several iterations, but has always valued its employees and worked diligently to provide a supportive work environment that encourages success.

 Throughout her career at McGean, Gliozzi has worked in a variety of jobs, from sales and marketing to purchasing and customer service.
 Ms. Gliozzi is actively involved in SOCMA, taking advantage of advocacy, educational and networking opportunities, including the Washington Fly-In, Annual Dinner and Committee Week, among others.

-In his current role at Johnson Matthey, Ken is the head of global operations within the Heath Sector, responsible for API manufacturing, CAPEX, Supply Chain, and Operational Excellence for five manufacturing sites in the US and Scotland.
-He is also a member of the Health Sector
+In his current role at Veranova, Ken is the head of global operations responsible for EHS, API manufacturing, CAPEX, Supply Chain, and Operational Excellence for five manufacturing sites in the US and Scotland.
+He is also a member of the Veranova Executive Team.

 Ken has been an active member of SOCMA’s Board of Governors over multiple terms since June 2018.
 In 2020, Ken served as Secretary on SOCMA’s Executive Committee.